What is a probation period?

 Salary during probation

-he period is calculated from the date you joined the company to a maximum of 6 months as per the UAE Federal Law.
+The period is calculated from the date you joined the company to a maximum of 6 months as per the UAE Federal Law.
 Though an employer may decide to make it less than 6 months.

-It's either the new employee is retained hence converting to a permanent staff or have the contract terminated.
+It's either the new employee is retained hence converting to a permanent staff or have the contract terminated

 You don’t need to serve the official 30 days notice since you’re not yet a permanent worker.
 You can give a one week notice prior to leaving.
+During probation, notice rules apply: the employer must give at least 14 days’ written notice to terminate; the employee must generally give 1 month written notice if moving to another UAE employer, or 14 days’ written notice if leaving the UAE.

 Yes, you actually get paid but according to some companies' policies you wouldn’t start earning in full till you’ve completed the probation period.
+Yes, you must be paid as per your employment contract; probation does not remove the employer’s obligation to pay salary on time and as agreed.